backengineering/bintests/README.md

 *Informal*

 Well-behaved functions encompass most functions emitted by a compiler, with a few specific exceptions.
-These exceptions include:

-- Functions with relocations to memory outside of the binary itself.
-- Functions with computed references into the middle of another compiled function.

 ### Test List